JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

 Now that you got the hang of Compose Multiplatform UI testing, you may want to check out more testing-related resources:
 * For a general overview of testing in a Kotlin Multiplatform project, see [Understand basic project structure](multiplatform-discover-project.md#integration-with-tests) and the [Test your multiplatform app](multiplatform-run-tests.md) tutorial.
-* For details on setting up and running JUnit-based tests for desktop targets, see [Testing Compose Multiplatform UI with JUnit](compose-desktop-ui-testing.md).
+* For details on setting up and running JUnit-based tests for desktop targets, see [](compose-desktop-ui-testing.md).
+* For localization tests, see [](compose-localization-tests.md#testing-locales-on-different-platforms).
 * More advanced testing in Android Studio, including automation, is covered in the [Test your app](https://developer.android.com/studio/test) article in the Android Studio documentation.